 The process to get a trademark registered involves filing of the trademark registration application, examination of the trademark, publication or advertisement of the trademark, opposition (objections) if raised/ found, registration of the trademark and renewal of the trademark after every 10 years.

 The procedure to register a trademark is simple, however, it is recommended to employ/ get assistance from an expert trademark lawyer for the registration procedure to make it easier and dependable.

 The applicant must be careful while choosing his/ her trademark.
-Since, there are already tons of different types of trademarks available, once a trademark is chosen, it is essential to carry out a public search on the trademarks database which is available with the Trade Marks Registry to make sure that the trademark is unique and that there is no other trademark which is either similar or identical to his/ her trademark.
+Since there are already tons of different types of trademarks available, once a trademark is chosen, it is essential to carry out a public search on the trademarks database which is available with the Trade Marks Registry, to ensure that the trademark is unique and that there is no other trademark which is either similar or identical to his/ her trademark.

 The trademark search discloses all the types of trademarks that are already available in the market, either registered or unregistered.
 The search further tells whether the applied trademark has a competition for the same trademark.